oskarrough/codesandnotes/Tools and workflow/Grunt and Yeoman.md

 # Grunt and Yeoman

 [Yeoman](http://yeoman.io/) is an opinionated collection of workflows for all kinds of different projects.
-Yeoman relies heavily on Grunt and Bower.
-[Grunt](http://gruntjs.com/) is a task-based command line JavaScript tool for automating common tasks in web development as compilation and building.

 Yeoman (also just called Yo) sets up the a solid folder structure and fills your projects with best practices.
 This is called scaffolding.
+It relies heavily on Grunt and Bower.

-Grunt compiles, builds, tests and helps you develop your project.
+[Grunt](http://gruntjs.com/) is a task-based command line JavaScript tool for automating common tasks in web development as compilation and building.
+It compiles, builds, tests and helps you develop your project.

 Got it?
 Ok.

 ## Grunt: The JavaScript Task Runner

 I remember the first time I learned about Grunt and was like "wow, hell no!
 Too much stuff I don't need, don't understand and don't want to invest time in."
+Now I'm 19 but my mind is older.
+It is worth the time.

 > Why use a task runner?
 In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.
 After you've configured it, a task runner can do most of that mundane work for you—and your team—with basically zero effort.